 - Public education about transmission and prevention are needed, particularly in communities where HAV is endemic.

 - Immunisation is effective and should be appropriately used.
-This is covered in the separate article Hepatitis A Vaccination.
+See separate Hepatitis A Vaccination article.

 - Excellent.
 It is usually self-limiting with no long-term sequelae.